microsoft/Mastering-the-Marketplace/docs/container/Labs/lab2-prepare-container-deployment/index.md

         mongoDBAdmin: <enter admin name>
         mongoDBPassword: <enter password>

+## Update Deployments File

+> **About deployments.yaml**
+>
+> This file defines the configuration for a Kubernetes deployment.
+Settings may be defined that specify details of creating pods, minimum pods in a cluster, scalability, and other settings.

+### Modifying deployments.yaml

-8. Open the following file in your editor.
+1. Open the following file in your editor.

         container-labs\container-package\AzureToDo\templates\deployments.yaml

-9. Uncomment Line 25 and add the following.
+2. Uncomment line 25 and add the following.

         value: {{ .Values.mongoDBPassword }}

-10. Uncomment Line 27 and add the following.
+3. Uncomment line 27 and add the following.

         value: {{ .Values.mongoDBAdmin }}

-You are done preparing the Helm chart files.
+### Inspecting deployments.yaml

+There are some significant values in `deployments.yaml` that are of interest to us as commercial marketplace publishers.

+1. See line 6 that appears as follows.

+        billing: {{ .Values.global.azure.billingIdentifier }}

+	This instruction will add a tag

-## Create UI Definition
+## Update the UI Definition File

-In this section will update the `createUIDefinition.json` file.

 > **About `createUIDefinition.json`**
 >